 4. Nemo Equipment Helio Pressure Shower

 The Nemo Equipment Helio Pressure Shower is a lightweight, portable, and versatile outdoor shower that`s perfect for camping.

 It boasts an 11-liter water tank and solar heating technology.
 Because of the fantastic insulation, your hot water will stay warm for hours.

+Perhaps the most unique feature of this camp shower is the foot pump.
+Step on the pump to control the flow rate and water pressure.
+It also makes conserving water easy.
 Best of all is the 7-foot hose.
 In my opinion, the longer the hose on a portable shower, the easier it is to shower with as well as to clean other things like dishes, pets, etc.

 This device is designed from the ground up with a focus as a backpacking shower.
 It packs down to less than 5.5 inches by 8.5 inches for the ultimate in portability.